 - Write all scheduled examinations.

-This section can be configured in whatever manner the SAC desires to communicate the elements required for all iterations of the course.
-One suggested component from the Ruth Stiehl model is framing the content of the course in terms of: What they need to understand (Themes, Concepts, Issues) and what skills they need to master (Skills).
+This section can be configured in whatever manner the SAC desires to communicate the elements required for all iteration of the course.
+One suggested component is framing the content of the course in terms of: What they need to understand (themes, concepts, issues) and what skills they need to master (skills).